 How it works

-IP address is a 32-bit (in IPv4 protocol) and 128-bit (in IPv6) number.
-Usually an IP address is written as a set of four decimal numbers ranging from 0 to 255 which is an equivalent of four 8-bit numbers.
+An IP address is a 32-bit (in IPv4 protocol) and 128-bit (in IPv6) number.
+Usually, an IP address is written as a set of four decimal numbers ranging from 0 to 255 which is the equivalent of four 8-bit numbers.
 These four 8-bit numbers are equal to 32-bits used in IPv4 (22.214.171.124).
 The Internet Protocol (IP) enables data transmission from a source to a destination using the TCP/IP network model.
-IP addresses are assigned during configuration of routers and network devices.
+IP addresses are assigned during the configuration of routers and network devices.

 There are two types of IP addresses:

 - static IP addresses (permanent).
 They are assigned automatically when connecting to a network or are indicated in the settings;